ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    :math:`K_M`.
    The formula is a simple script, allowing a Calcer to see exactly how the data in the scisheet are produced.
+   Note that the formula assigns values to other columns.
    :label:`fig-complexformula`

 .. figure:: ProcessFiles.png